Once you’ve arrived and found your room, it’s time to unpack and settle in. There are a few important things to remember.

 Don’t forget your key

 Depending on which accommodation you live in, you will receive a key/fob or key card and post box key on arrival.
 Please make sure that you take your key with you when you go out.
 We give you a lanyard to keep your keys / key card safe!
-If you lose your key or have any problems with your key / lock then please visit your out of hour’s reception or call Security on 01522 886062.
+If you lose your key or have any problems with your key / lock then please visit your reception during opening hours or call Security on 01522 886062.
 Most room keys will also have a key identification tag – if yours does, then it is a good idea to remove it when you arrive and keep it safe to reattach it when you leave.
 If you were to lose your keys then it would stop anyone who found them identifying / entering your room or flat!

 Explore your accommodation